ilarramendi/AISubtitles/readme.md

 ## Parameters
 `--debug` Print debug information
-`--batch` Batch translation requests using Open AI's Batch API (extremely recommended, allows doing double the requests, but takes a lot more time)
+`--batch` Batch translation requests using Open AI's Batch API (extremely recommended, allows doing double the requests, but takes a lot more time, can be restarted)
-`--wait` Wait until all jobs are finished (only works with --batch, may take a while)

 ## Options
 | Key                   | Value                                                                               | Example                                                          |